Homebrew/legacy-homebrew/share/doc/homebrew/brew-tap.md

 ## Formula duplicate names

-If your tap contains a formula that is also present in master, that's fine, but it means that you must install it explicitly by default.
+If your tap contains a formula that is also present in core Homebrew, that's fine, but it means that you must install it explicitly by default.

-If you would like to prioritize a tap over master, you can use `brew tap-pin username/repo` to pin the tap, and use `brew tap-unpin username/repo` to revert the pin.
+If you would like to prioritize a tap over core, you can use `brew tap-pin username/repo` to pin the tap, and use `brew tap-unpin username/repo` to revert the pin.